engineblock/engineblock-docs/docsrc/content/user-guide/cli_scripting.md

 ### script &lt;script file&gt;

-Add the contents of the named file to the script buffer.
+Add the contents of the named file to the scenario script buffer.

 # An example CLI script